Azure/autorest.typescript/packages/typespec-test/test/widget_dpg/generated/typespec-ts/README.md

-# WidgetService REST client library for JavaScript
+# WidgetService client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for WidgetService REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for WidgetService client.

 Widget Service